 cannot be proved using primary records.
 If you wish to be

-biography.
+managers.
 Biographies should contain enough information to allow

 others to make a connection to your line.
 Biographies should

 primarily contain information about your earliest proved ancestor,